sponsfreixes/jinja2-fragments/README.md

 ## How to collaborate

-This project uses pre-commit hooks to run black, isort, pyupgrade and flake8 on each commit.
+This project uses pre-commit hooks to run Ruff on each commit.
 To have that running automatically on your environment, install the project with:

 ```shell
 pip install -e .[dev]